 A program for continuing education for religious leaders with a foreign background has had the impact of developing a common professionalism in being a religious leader in Norway and to better include foreign religious leaders into Norwegian society.

 In 2007, the Faculty of Theology introduced the program as a result of a parliamentarian decision to offer a more thorough “knowledge of society” to religious leaders who have immigrated to Norway.
-As of 2017 it is running for the sixth time.
+As of 2019 it is running for the seventh time.

 Being a religious leader in Norwegian society